Youth ADHD Diagnosis & Treatment Now Available!

 Limitations of Brain Imaging

 While imaging has provided remarkable insights, it also has limitations.
 Differences observed in brain scans are often subtle and vary across individuals.
-Imaging cannot yet be used as a diagnostic tool for ADHD; diagnosis still relies on clinical assessment and history.

 Additionally, many imaging studies use small sample sizes, making replication essential.
 Researchers caution against oversimplifying findings or using them to predict individual outcomes (Castellanos & Proal, 2012).